temitopeog/angular-sdk-demo/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-If you need help with Split usage, please reach out to support@split.io.
+If you need help with Split usage, please reach out to support@split.io or temitope.ogunrekun@split.io
-# angular-sdk-demo
-# angular-sdk-demo